Good Planets are Hard to Find

 View the video below about Doane's exciting Environmental and Earth Sciences Department to see how we provide students with the knowledge they need to succeed in environmental careers.

 If you are interested in making a difference and excited about solving real-world environmental issues with hands-on experience, then the Environmental and Earth Sciences Department at Doane is the place for you!
 Our curriculum nurtures students' perspectives on environmental issues and provides them with a thorough knowledge of environmental topics.
 As environmental problem solvers students examine a range of subjects that arise from the interaction of humans with the environment.
-Established in 1974, the environmental curriculum at Doane is planned within a liberal arts context and includes studies in environmental policy, literature, economics, and history.
+Established in 1974, the environmental curriculum at Doane includes studies in environmental policy, literature, economics, and history.
 Two Bachelor of Science degree majors are offered.

 The Environmental Studies major addresses environmental topics by providing a broadly integrated understanding of the social, business, political, governmental, and policy facets of environmental challenges.

 The Environmental Science major addresses environmental challenges by applying scientific knowledge coupled with the required selection of one Emphasis Area.
 The five Emphasis Areas are Biology, Chemistry, Political Science and Policy, Computational Thinking, and Science Teaching.

 What is the difference between Environmental Science and Environmental Studies?